-Donald Trump Is ‘Not Leaving’ Regardless Of 2020 Election Outcome, Warns Bill Maher
+Donald Trump Is ‘Not Leaving,’ Regardless Of 2020 Election Outcome, Warns Bill Maher

 This is not the first time for the comedian to sound the alarm bells about Trump potentially refusing to leave office in 2020.
 He has warned about the possibility on numerous occasions, pointing out that Trump even called the 2016 election — which he won — “rigged.”

 Prominent political figures have echoed Maher’s concerns.
-For instance, Speaker of the House of Representatives Nancy Pelosi also warned that Trump might not respect the outcome of the next presidential election.
+For instance, Speaker of the House Nancy Pelosi also warned that Trump might not respect the outcome of the next presidential election.

 Some of the president’s closest allies have suggested the same.
 In a recent interview, former White House Press Secretary Sean Spicer warned that Trump has an “army” of loyal supporters willing to do whatever it takes to protect him, suggesting that a full-blown civil war could break out if the 2020 election ends with a Democrat becoming president.